habbas99/messageapp/README.md

 **DEPLOYMENT**

 The application is deployed on Amazon's Elastic Beanstalk (with Amazon VPC).
 The application is hosted on Amazon Linux machine with Tomcat 7 and Java 7.
 The application is deployed from the Amazon's Elastic Beanstalk interface as a .war file which is generated from Eclipse IDE.
 All dependencies are handled by Maven for the project (in Eclipse).
-MongoDB needs to installed on the server (though it can be installed on a separate machine).
-The project settings are set inside web.xml and these parameters are used the application to start-up.
+MongoDB needs to installed on the same server (though it can be installed on a separate machine).
+The project settings are set inside web.xml and these parameters are used by the application to start-up.
 The following are the important parameters:

 DB_URL: url to connect with mongoDB (e.g. mongodb://localhost:27017)